Common Myths About Breast Reduction Surgery Debunked!

 Who Has A Breast Reduction?

 Breast reduction is performed on women of all ages from 18 until 75.
 It is typically performed because of the weight associated with the breast causes discomfort such as back, neck, and shoulder pain.
 It is also obtained to get a breast size in proportion with your body.
 It does give an immediate result and overall, patients have been very happy to date.
 We have probably performed nearly 1000 patients with this procedure.

 Has This Procedure Been Covered In The Media?

 We were initially featured on ‘A Current Affair’ and other programs and also patients were written up in a ‘Women’s Day’ magazine.

 There are numerous examples of breast reduction procedures in the case studies above.
 These photographs are posted not only to display the skills of Dr Lanzer as a surgeon, but also to show patients the possibilities of a breast reduction procedure.
 The photographs also display what kind of changes a breast reduction can cause on the body.
 Most patients who are considering a breast reduction view these examples before they book a consultation at the Dr Lanzer Clinic, since it helps them gain a little more insight into the procedure before their visit.

 Most patients who want to acquire a breast reduction do so for medical reasons.
 They often experience physical discomfort because of the size of their breasts; this could include back pain, burn marks from bra straps, painful breasts and rash underneath the breasts.
 Reducing the size of the breast also reduces their weight, so most of the problems that are experienced because of enlarged breast can be reduced by choosing a breast reduction procedure.
-However, it is always best to report the problems you are encountering to your cosmetic surgeon before you have your breast reduction.
-Based on your physical complaints, the cosmetic surgeon could tailor the solution to meet your requirements.
+However, it is always best to report the problems you are encountering to your cosmetic surgery before you have your breast reduction.
+Based on your physical complaints, the cosmetic surgery could tailor the solution to meet your requirements.

 We are NOW online